UNA-CSIS/unaradio/Server/Readme.txt

 To connect to the server, open a browser and connect to http://localhost:8080/station (Others may change this later, if so, please update the readme to include a propper test link)

+The server can also handle requests for album art.
+This will require a collection called art in the database, filled with the filenames of the album art.
+The art shold be stored in the Server/audio/art/ folder.

+You will need a seperate entry/doccument for every song.
+This may change in future versions.

+_id:ObjectID("5cc8849ecef64c2784a9a483")
+songname:"song1.mp3"
+filename:"81efglR0ciL._SS500_.jpg"